Helium Recovery from Natural Gas

 Nitrogen rejection from Natural gas is a mature proven cryogenic process, analogous to the ASU double column where LP and HP columns are thermally coupled by a condenser/reboiler. eg NRU plant at Odolanow, Poland.

-Crude Helium is recovered via a purge from the HP column condenser.
+If present, Crude Helium is recovered via a purge from the HP column condenser.
 The further He concentration, purification and liquefaction steps are proven technology but may be modified depending on the presence and amounts of impurities such as H2 and Ne.

 NRU – from LNG